If You are in Crisis

 Trained counselors are available by phone 24/7 to provide free, anonymous crisis counseling, crisis intervention, and referral for community services.

 - St Joseph's Hospital - CPEP (Comprehensive Psychiatric Emergency Program)

 301 Prospect Ave., Syracuse, NY 13203

-This emergency program is available 24 hours a day, seven days a week to anyone with an emotional or psychiatric crisis.
-CPEP provides crisis intervention, assessment, and treatment, as well as referral for ongoing services (if needed).
-Students seeking services here will need to use personal health insurance to cover the associated costs.
+This emergency program is available 24/7 to anyone with an emotional or psychiatric crisis.
+CPEP provides crisis intervention, assessment, and treatment, as well as referral for ongoing services.
+Students seeking services here will need to use personal health insurance to cover associated costs.